hummingbot/hummingbot-site/docs/academy-content/posts/using-vega-protocol-with-hummingbot/index.md

 ## Introduction

 In this guide, we'll walk you through the detailed steps required to seamlessly set up a Vega Wallet, link it with Hummingbot, and start running powerful algo trading strategies on the Vega decentralized exchange.

-Let's get started!
+Watch the guide on Youtube and let's get started!

+<iframe style="width:100%; min-height:400px;" src="https://www.youtube.com/embed/kZM8YeRAb8M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <!-- more -->